BoardTools/cronstatus/README.md

 5. Click `Enable`.

 ## Standard Installation
-You can install this extension on the latest copy of the develop branch ([phpBB 3.1-dev](https://github.com/phpbb/phpbb3)) by doing the following:
+You can install this extension on the latest version of [phpBB 3.1](https://www.phpbb.com/downloads/) or on the latest development version of [phpBB 3.1-dev](https://github.com/phpbb/phpbb3) by doing the following:

 1. Download the [latest ZIP-archive of `master` branch of this repository](https://github.com/BoardTools/cronstatus/archive/master.zip).
 2. Check out the existing of the folder `/ext/boardtools/cronstatus/` in the root of your board folder.
 Create folders if necessary.
 3. Copy the contents of the downloaded `cronstatus-master` folder to `/ext/boardtools/cronstatus/`.
 4. Navigate in the ACP to `Customise -> Extension Management -> Manage extensions -> Cron Status`.
 5. Click `Enable`.

-Note: This extension is in development.
-Installation is only recommended for testing purposes and is not supported on live boards.
-This extension will be officially released following phpBB 3.1.0.

 ## Usage
 ### Cron Status page